 This is the final blog in a series shining a spotlight on the issue of food insecurity and how it affects different populations in the U.S

-Food insecurity is among the range of inequities facing minorities and people of color that can affect health and wellbeing over a lifetime.
-It’s linked to a range of adverse outcomes including poor health, lower academic achievement in children, worse maternal health, and higher rates of chronic illness.
+Food insecurity is linked to a range of adverse outcomes including poor health, lower academic achievement in children, worse maternal health, and higher rates of chronic illness.

 Statistics help paint the picture of food insecurity among people of color: